CtrlK

 Conciseness

 Extremely verbose at ~400+ lines.
 The 'Core Concepts' section explains projection types and architecture that Claude already understands.
-The five full template implementations are highly repetitive - Templates 2-5 are variations of the same pattern with nearly identical boilerplate.
-The Order Summary projection alone has 6 nearly identical handler methods that differ only in SQL.
-This could be condensed to one example with a note about the pattern.
+Templates 2-5 are highly repetitive variations of the same pattern (event handler dispatching to SQL updates), with massive amounts of boilerplate SQL that could be condensed to one example plus brief notes on variations.

 1 / 3